PedroLorenzen/NodeJS/eksamensprojekt/SkillHub/README.md

 ```
 cp .env.example .env
 ```
+4. Make sure to have mongoDB installed.

-4. run this script to create the local mongoDB database
+5. run this script to create the local mongoDB database

 ```
 npm run database-create
 ```
-5. start the server:
+6. start the server:
 ```
 node app.js
 ```